FraserChapman/plunger/README.md

 4) Choose "Load Temporary Add-on…"
 5) Select the `manifest.json` file in the `plunger` folder you downloaded in step one.

+### Edge

+1) Clone the `plunger` repository
+2) Go to `edge://extensions/`
+3) Turn on "Developer Mode"
+4) Choose "Load unpacked"
+5) select the "plunger" folder you downloaded in step one.

 ### Notes

 The extension is "Pending review" in the Chrome Web Store (CWS)...not sure if it will just get rejected or not.

+The extension is "Pending review" in the Microsoft Edge Add-ons (MEA)

 ## Example in action